Understand Personality to Connect with Audience & Write Strong Fiction Characters

 The personality may drive the fictional character to have an entirely different persona, and as the writer you must have a clear understanding of both.
 What’s even better is when you can give the reader the same clear connection.
 The same dual perspective.
 This is especially cool when executed well with a villain.

 Real life personality inventories are often inaccurately called “tests.”
 Let’s distinguish here: tests are things you can pass and fail; they’re a scale of knowledge.
-There’s no such thing as a personality test, because no one can fail to have a personality.
+There’s no such thing as a personality test, because no one can fail to have a personality, even characters in fiction.

 Psychologists who study personality use inventories, which simply categorize and group types of people according to certain traits.
 Much like how, if you were the grocery store manager, you would organize your inventory according to food types — produce, meat and seafood, dairy, etc.